-People with bulimia nervosa will binge eat large amounts of food in a relatively short period of time, and feel that they have no control over the amount of food consumed, or the ability to stop.
+People with bulimia nervosa eat large amounts of food in a relatively short period of time (binge eating).
+They feel that they have no control over the amount of food they consume, or the ability to stop.

 - excessive exercise